 Image: Artist Lucy Hill examines her Death Jars, part of her interactive Children's art exhibition 'paint' at the Linenhall Arts Centre, Castlebar.
 Photo Alison Laredo

-Artist in Residence – Virtually There Project – Blog Post No.1
+Artist in Residence with the Kids’ Own, Virtually There Project

 Our project began when we met on our first training day in Portlaoise.
 We were set a task to create something together using the available materials (markers, paper, tape, pencils).
 It was a gorgeous sunny day so we opted to take the materials outside.
 There was a breeze that kept catching the papers we had laid on the ground, so we weighted them with different found objects: sticks, stones, leaves.
 A woodlouse crawled across one of them and we followed its trail with a pencil line.
 There were linear cracks in the paving stones.
 We traced shadows from the strong sunlight.
 We ‘painted’ with the available moss.
 We found that the breeze, the light and the ‘wild life’ made us follow the materials.
 There was an equality to that process between artist, teacher, materials and environment that we both responded to.
 That idea of ‘Following Materials’ became a clear starting point for our project with the children.